Zoofly85/automatic-darts-/README.md

 - improve GUI
 - 2 players

-If any good ideas or can improve on detection accuracy that would be great !_
+If anyone has good ideas or can improve on detection accuracy that would be great !_